The Final Countdown

 There are 31 days in March.

-So there is now almost exactly one month left until Windows XP gets its Goodbye, Farewell and Amen moment.
+So, counting from when this article was written, that gives almost exactly one month left until Windows XP gets its Goodbye, Farewell and Amen moment.

 They’ll get scheduled security updates again on 08 April 2014.

 No more updates, neither scheduled nor emergency, no support, no nothing.